rbowsley/lamplighthelp/source/16-7-4_Adding_and_Editing_Custom_Tabs_and_Fields_to_work_and_other_records.markdown

 - Select 'Click here to add' at the bottom of the left-hand column.
 - Fill in the details of the pop-up box:
-   - Text: This will appear as the tab name
+   - Text: this will be the tab name.
-   - What type of person is this for?: You can't edit this field - it is only applicable to custom tabs in profiles.
+   - What type of person is this for?: you can't edit this field - it is only applicable to custom tabs in profiles.
-   - Restrict this field to managers/admins?:  Although you can tick this field, it does not function in this record.
+   - Restrict this field to managers/admins?:  although you can tick this field, it does not function in this record.
-   - Projects: You can select which projects this tab will apply to (if you have more than one {{Lamplight}} project).
+   - Projects: you can select which projects this tab will apply to (if you have more than one {{Lamplight}} project).
    - You may also see fields about publishing, if you have the Publishing Module.
-See section [28.0.0 Publishing Module](/help/index/v/{{version}}/p/28.0.0)
+See section [28.0.0 Publishing Module](/help/index/p/28.0.0)

 ![System Admin - Tab Information](1219a.png)

    - Click 'Save' to save the tab.

-**Important: You must always add a field to a tab, to ensure it remains editable and visible in System Administration.
+**Important: You must always add at least one field to a tab, to ensure it remains editable and visible in System Administration.
 If you do not, you'll have an empty tab in your record which you will be unable to edit.**

 **Adding Fields (the Middle Column)**